The Mission of the San Marcos Unitarian Universalist Fellowship

 We welcome you to join us on this inspirational endeavor.

 The Fellowship holds services every Sunday morning at 11 a.m. at the UCM Wesley Building (formally St. Mark’s Church and Christ Chapel).
 UCM Wesley is located at 510 N. Guadalupe St. in San Marcos, on the south side of the Texas State University campus.
-Sunday services feature Unitarian Universalist ministers, or ministers from other faiths, but also lay speakers from the denomination, religious groups, academia, the community, or the Fellowship itself.
+Sunday services feature our minister Scottie McIntyre Johnson, Unitarian Universalist ministers, or ministers from other faiths, or lay speakers from the community or the Fellowship itself.
 To the right side of the page is next Sunday’s speaker.
 Miss a service or SMUUF event?
 Many past sermons are available in either print or on our Sermons page.

 Nursery and Childcare: The Nursery is available for children three months to two years of age from 9:45 a.m. to 12:15 p.m. every Sunday and Childcare for older children is available from 9:45 a.m. to 10:45 a.m.